nextcloud/desktop/doc/navigating.rst

 .. index:: navigating, usage

-The ownCloud Client remains in the background and is visible as an icon in the system tray (Windows, KDE), status bar (MAC OS X), or notification area (Linux).
+The ownCloud Desktop Client remains in the background and is visible as an icon in the system tray (Windows, KDE), status bar (Mac OS X), or notification area (Linux).

 .. image:: images/icon.png

-This is a status indicator which uses overlay icons to indicate the current status of your synchronization.
+The status indicator uses overlay icons to indicate the current status of your synchronization.
 The green circle with the white checkmark tells you that your synchronization is current and you are connected to your ownCloud server.

 .. image:: images/icon-syncing.png